 Download the Guide to Requirements for Dry Cleaners

 PERChloroethylene Compliance Requirements and Data Sheets

 PERChloroethylene (PERC) is a chemical used in the dry cleaning process that if ingested can adversely affect human health.
 DEP has regulations and permitting requirements for New York City Dry Cleaners (15 RCNY 12-01 et seq.) that set forth the primary permits and other compliance requirements for existing and new dry cleaners.
-The amendments to Sections, 12-02, 12-04, 12-06, 12-08, 12-11, and 12-14 reflect revised national emission standards for hazardous pollutants for PERC that have occurred since the last amendments in 1997.
-DEP has detailed requirements for when and how PERC dry cleaning machines shall operate.
-The proposed amendments prohibit new dry cleaning machines from operating in residential buildings.
-In addition, existing dry cleaning operations shall stop cleaning with PERC or move to non-residential buildings by 2020.
+New dry cleaning machines should not operate in residential buildings and existing dry cleaning operations shall stop cleaning with PERC or move to non-residential buildings by 2020.

 Dry cleaning establishments that use PERC in their cleaning process are required to post a notice (8½ x 11) that includes the name of the store, the manufacturer of the PERC product (examples: Dow Chemical, Vulcan Chemicals), as well as their DEP air permit number and Right To Know ID number.
 If your dry cleaning process uses both PERC and non-PERC chemical methods you are required to post a PERC and Non-PERC notice.

 Safety Data Sheets for Perchloroethylene dry cleaning solvents: